Mutation Analysis for Cyber-Physical Systems: Scalable Solutions and Results in the Space Domain: Empirical Evaluation

 \subsection{Threats to validity}

 In our experiments, despite their extremely large scale (test execution time over 30 thousands hours in total), the main threats to validity remains generalizability.
 To address this threat we have selected, as experimental subjects, software developed by our industry partners that is representative of different types of space software and, more generally, software in many cyber-physical systems.
 Our subjects include utility libraries (\UTIL{}, \GCSP{}, \PARAM{}), mathematical libraries (\MLFS{}{}), and embedded control software (\SAIL{}\emph{-CSW}) including service/protocol layer functions, satellite drivers, and application layer functions.
-To help generalize our results to different quality assurance practices, we considered different types of test suites: unit (\MLFS{}{} and \UTIL{}), integration (\PARAM{} and \GCSP{}), and system test suites requiring hardware and environment simulators (\SAIL{}\emph{-CSW}).
+To help generalize our results to different quality assurance practices, we considered different types of test suites: unit (\MLFS{}{} and \UTIL{}), integration (\PARAM{} and \GCSP{}), and system test suites requiring hardware and environment simulators (\SAIL{}\emph{-CSW}). \JMR{3.1}{Also, our research is monitored by ESA, who evaluates the applicability of the proposed solutions to a range of systems that go beyond the ones considered for our empirical evaluation.}